 One of the maddening aspects of PTSD is how it can cause a sleep-defeating cycle; the problems they’re experiencing can create a distinct fear around bedtime.
 Because of concerns around nightmares, it may trigger anxiety around re-experiencing a traumatic event.
 In extreme cases—and especially if they sleep with a partner—some veterans have fears around acting out their nightmares, or about being roused suddenly from sleep.
 In fact, this causes some veterans experiencing PTSD to sleep alone.

 Nightmares are just one sleep hurdle.
-According to verywellmind.com, there are other causes of sleep disturbances for veterans experiencing PTSD, including:
+There are other causes of sleep disturbances for veterans experiencing PTSD.

 As you can imagine, dealing with these specific issues makes it difficult to have healthy sleeping habits, and can lead to veterans having serious sleep disorders.